 Facebook Advertising Step by Step Guide

 Once you go to the “create an advert option” you’ll see the dashboard above.
-Along the left-hand side is each of the steps you need to complete the set up for your Facebook ad.
+Along the left-hand side is each of the steps you need to complete in order to set up for your Facebook ad.

 Campaign – Objective